pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 ## **Creating a Search Engine on a Local/Remote Web Server** ##

-* Today's instructions will be how to create a local/remote webserver, and apply some functionality to it through the use of URL's.
+* This lab will contain the explanation of integrating a search engine into a local/remote webserver and also the debugging of bugs and how to identify them.

-* First, we want to have a class that can handle urls and create the functionality of a search engine.
+* First, we're going to start with the implementation of a search engine and how it was done with a concise walkthrough of the code.
 ~~~
 {
     class Handler implements URLHandler {